Daily Current Affairs Quiz

 Statement 2 is incorrect — only 7-10% of routes were viable after VGF withdrawal; over 90% failed, and 327 of 663 operationalised routes were discontinued entirely.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Exam tip: UDAN connects to GS3 (Infrastructure, inclusive growth) and GS2 (Centre-State cooperation, as states provide 20% VGF share and subsidies).
-UPSC may test the specific VGF mechanism — the Regional Connectivity Fund sourced from the Rs 5,000 levy on departing domestic flights.
+| 📌 Exam Tip | UDAN connects to GS3 (Infrastructure, inclusive growth) and GS2 (Centre-State cooperation, as states provide 20% VGF share and subsidies).
+UPSC may test the specific VGF mechanism — the Regional Connectivity Fund sourced from the Rs 5,000 levy on departing domestic flights. |

 Question 28 of 30